 - Mobile Responsive Design Compatible: Magento supports HTML5 designs, so your store will look great on any screen.

-In my opinion, the only feature that Magento is really missing is abandoned cart recovery.
-But, you can always add on missing features with integrations.
-And there really aren’t that many features that you’ll need on top of what Magento already offers.
+In my opinion, the only feature Magento is really missing is abandoned cart recovery.
+That said, you can always add on missing features with integrations.
+And there really aren’t many features that you’ll need on top of what Magento already offers.

 Features-wise, Magento is one of the best platforms out there.

 Magento does not come with any pre-made themes.
 They’re all available from third-party developers.
-A couple are free, some cost up to $500.
+A couple are free, while some cost up to $500.
 To get an idea of what a few of those themes can do, take a look at Magento’s client list.

-In November 2015, Magento released its 2.x version of Magento CE.
+In November 2015, Magento released its 2.x version of Magento Online.
 Designers and developers are still catching up.
-As of the date of this article, Magento only has nine themes available in their marketplace that are compatible with Magento 2.x.
-I expect this number to improve, but for now, theme options are pretty slim with 2.x.
+As of the date of this article, Magento only has eleven themes available in their marketplace that are compatible with Magento 2.x.
+For now, theme options are pretty slim with 2.x.